 - Passive: Income, even though it’s been weeks since you last did a shred of work on this project.
 Your Conformist friends are envious.
 “Oh, it must be nice,” they gush.

-- Option B: Squeeze more juice from this orange (er, “optimize your investment,” in boring parlance).
+- Option B: Squeeze more juice from this orange (er, “optimize your investment”).
 Embrace optional work that can bump your rental prices and stick even more money into your pocket.
 Temporarily revert back to “active” work so that you can enjoy even more passive income for the next two decades.

-If you choose Option B — and remember, it’s a choice — you’re playing in the space on the graph between the two dotted lines.
+If you choose Option B — and remember, it’s optional — you’re playing in the space on the graph between the two dotted lines.
 You’re in the space where the x-axis, representing time, starts moving horizontally again, while our payout, the y-axis, also grows in lockstep.